Skip to content

-Parallel Sync is an experimental feature designed to significantly improve sync speed by utilizing multiple CPUs/threads.
+Parallel Sync significantly improves sync speed by utilizing multiple CPUs/threads.
 It is particularly useful in environments with high network latency, where PostgreSQL, Elasticsearch/OpenSearch, and PGSync servers run on different networks.

 Why Use Parallel Sync?

-In distributed setups, slow request/response times especially during database queries can limit sync performance.
-Even with server side cursors, delays in fetching the next batch of records can bottleneck the process.
+In distributed setups, slow request/response times during database queries can limit sync performance.
+Even with server-side cursors, delays in fetching the next batch of records can bottleneck the process.

 PGSync leverages PostgreSQL's internal ctid system column, which uniquely identifies rows based on their position in a table (page and row number).